-One-Off Fees – One-Off fees are charged at the beginning, middle, and end starting with the set up of your merchant services account.
-After you pay a setup fee you’re then charged additional one-off fees for PCI compliance, address verification, and additional payment gateway fees.
+One-off fees are charged at the beginning, middle, and end starting with the set up of your merchant services account.
+After you pay a setup fee, you’re then charged additional one-off fees for PCI compliance, address verification, and additional payment gateway fees.
 The one-off fees don’t end there.
-You’ll also be charged for chargeback and retrieval fees if your customer’s card payment is returned.
+You’ll also be charged chargeback fees and retrieval fees if your customer’s card payment is returned.
 The dreaded early termination fee is also included in the list of one-off fees your business could be charged.Learn More

-When choosing a processing service, the option to lease payment hardware so that you can accept credit card payments can be enticing.
-After all, you’re spreading the cost out over months instead of having one lump sum.
+When choosing a processing service, the option to lease payment terminals so that you can accept credit card payments can be enticing.
+After all, you’re spreading the cost out over months instead of paying a lump sum.
 However, leasing can cost more in the long-run compared to buying your terminals.
 Many processors charge extra device fees while you lease their credit card processing terminals.
 And, if you want to switch processors, you’ll have to start all over again.

 Instead, we suggest that small business owners buy their payment terminals and opt into a protection plan.
 Not only will you own your hardware, but you’ll be able to easily get a new system in cases of wear and tear or accidents.
 This is a great option for small businesses with high foot traffic.
 If your terminal gets knocked to the ground, you’ll be able to get a new one for just a few dollars a month.

 PCI stands for Payment Card Industry.
-This means that the PCI Compliance security standards are set by the credit card companies themselves – not your individual payment provider.
+This means that the PCI Compliance security standards are set by the credit card companies themselves–not your individual payment provider.
 All businesses that handle cardholder information have to be PCI compliant.
-That means that if you store card payment information, the customer’s data is being securely stored.
+That means that if you capture card payment information, the customer’s data is being securely stored.

 Not complying with PCI Data Security Standards can incur costly fees and fines.
 Most credit card processors and payment service providers will help you become and stay PCI compliant.
 However, some payment service providers can also charge PCI compliance fees, though it’s unclear why.
 Be on the lookout for this extra fee on your statements.